 Ever heard of the Shoebill?
-This rare bird is loosing its home (the wetlands that used to span across a few African countries, but is now shrinking).
-These huge birds can grow up to four feet tall, and one bird in particular loves to say “hi” by bowing …. but only if you bow back.
+This rare bird is losing its home (the wetlands that used to span across a few African countries but are now shrinking).
+These huge birds can grow up to four feet tall, and one bird, in particular, loves to say “hi” by bowing …. but only if you bow back.
 (This might sound familiar to anyone who knows about the Hippogriff from the Harry Potter series, am I right?)

 +A Few Other Animals

 Earlier in 2018, you could also view a lioness and her three cubs, as well as Uganda’s national bird, the crested crane.
 Like the Shoebill, the crested crane’s homes are found in the disappearing wetlands.
 There are also chimpanzees, ostriches, two rhinos you can get close to, and a warthog named Pumba among some others.

 As mentioned before, the ultimate goal of the Centre is to return animals who are able, back to the wild ... but there is always someone new for you to hang out with!

 Costs + Hours